 To live a week in the lap of nature in the spartan conditions - employment for everybody.
 But in the future, according to SRT, agrotourism in Cyprus - this is not a modest room with a 3-4-occupancy in rural buildings, and these mini-hotel level 3-4 stars with antique furniture and elements of civilization, without which the tourists in the village lure: a well-equipped bathrooms, swimming pools, tennis courts, fireplaces.

-You can come to the village and on the spot to rent a room or a house.
-Locals necessarily tell you how to find Pantelis House (House on 4-5 people, 2 bedrooms, located a minute's walk from the village square, the price - of 18 to 35 pounds depending on the season), Marios House (House on 4 man 2 bedrooms, 500 meters from the village square, the price - of 17 to 32 pounds; the owner lives in the house opposite, so guests of the house at the time of becoming members of his close-knit family) or Stavris House (House on 2-3 person, 1 bedrooms, 500 meters from the village square, the price - of 16 26 pounds before; you can get acquainted with the village priest, who lives with his family homeowner Stavri).
-Beforehand, you can rent a house near Ioannis Agathocleous (tel.
-25-421-376).
-If you wish, you can stay in located at the entrance to the village Omodos Panthea Motel with stunning views of the countryside and mountains.
+You can come to the village and rent a room or house on site.
+Locals will tell you how to find Pantelis House (house on 4-5 people, 2 bedrooms, located a minute's walk from the village square, prices are from 18 to 35 pounds depending on the season), Marios House (house on 4 rights, 2 bedrooms, 500 m from the village square, prices are from 17 to 32 pounds, the owner lives in the house opposite, and so the house guests temporarily become members of his friendly family) or Stavris House (house on 2-3 person, 1 bedroom, in 500 m from the village square, prices are from 16 to 26 pounds, you can get acquainted with the village sacred ikom, who lives with the family of the owner of the house Stavri).
+You can rent a house in advance from Ioannis Agatokleus (phone 25-421-376).
+If desired, you can stay at the entrance to the village of Omodos Panthea Motel with a beautiful view of the village and the mountains.

 In the old country house you can see an ancient wine press Linos and traditional setting of the village houses in Cyprus.
 Here hospitable host will treat you to homemade wine.